 COA – EFC = Financial Need

-If you plan on accepting Stafford or Perkins loans, you will also need to complete promissory notes.
+If you plan on accepting a Stafford loan or Direct PLUS loans, you will also need to complete promissory notes.
 The college you attend will provide you with specific information on how to complete this part of the process.

 Read everything the college sends you carefully and respond to requests promptly.
-If you have questions or don’t understand something, call the financial aid office and ASK!
+If you have questions or don’t understand something, call the financial aid office and ask!
 They’ll be more than happy to provide a helping hand.
-Finally, remember, you’ll have to re-apply every year.

 Types of Financial Aid